-BJ-HT04: Half-Day Beijing Dongsi Hutongs Exploration
+Dongsi Hutongs

-There are altogether 14 west-east hutong alleys, named Dongsi Toutiao (1st hutong alley), Dongsi Ertiao (2nd hutog alley)… till Dongsi Shisitiao (14th hutong alley).
+Dongsi Hutongs locate in the east part of Beijing.
+It consists of altogether 14 west-east hutong alleys, named Dongsi Toutiao (1st hutong alley), Dongsi Ertiao (2nd hutong alley)… till Dongsi Shisitiao (14th hutong alley).
 Not like in the famous Shichahai and Nanluoguxiang (South Gong and Drum Lane), most hutongs and courtyards here have not been renovated, but less commercialized and giving more traces of the past.
+The historical Hutongs were generally formed in the Yuan Dynasty (1271 - 1368).
+Later, in the Ming and Qing Dynasties (1368 - 1911), many royal members and celebrities once lived here.

 Location: No.77, Dongsi Sitiao